{

 There are many ways we can achieve

-the map is a method in the array used to iterate each item in an array and transform it into a new item.
+The map method is employed to iterate through each item in an array and transform it into a new item of the same size.

 This method takes the input of n size and converts it into new output with the same size.